Carad

 Carad was a brand of the Ets.
 G.L.
-Carpentier, a small Belgian electronics manufacturer located in Kuurne (West Flanders), near Kortrijk.
+Carpentier, a small Belgian electronics manufacturer located in Kuurne, near Kortrijk.
 It existed from 1925 to 1975.
 At the height of its activities around 1970, the company employed about 400 people.

 History and products

 Founded by Gabriel Louis Carpentier in 1926, the company manufactured and sold electronic and mechanical components such as rotary switches and variable capacitors for radio reception units.
 The Carpentier family was of the Kortrijk area and active in the flax industry.
 Later on, Gabriel Carpentier's son Jacques managed the company until it was sold to Thorn in 1971.

 Before 1940, it had started producing its own radio receivers like the A525AF under the Carad brand (Carad = Carpentier Radio).
 The factory buildings were destroyed during the Second World War.
 After 1946, the company took up its full range of activities again.
 It developed new radio units, since the mid-1950s also television receivers.

 During the 1950s, it developed a line of high-quality audio equipment including amplifiers, tuners and tape recorders.